Wlundqvist/developer.swedbankpay.com/_includes/checkout-v3-resource-models.md

 ## Paid

-The payment order response with status `paid`, and the `paid` resource expanded.
+The payment order response with `status` equal to `Paid`, and the `paid` resource expanded.
+Please note that the main code example is of a card payment.
-Please note that the main code example is of a **Card** payment.

 We have included `paid` resources of the remaining instruments below the main code example.
 Resource examples where details are empty indicate that no details are available.

 The wallets Apple Pay and Vipps do not return `maskedPan`.
 Please note that while MobilePay does return this field, the value present is actually a